BazzaCuda/ffmpegparams/README.md

 You can edit the .ini file to add your own commonly-used output switches.
 The app will automatically select the last one in the file, assuming it to be the most recently-added.

 Suggestions for amendments (or pull requests) will be considered.

+I will deliver a pre-built release shortly (probably tomorrow), for those that are unable to build this project.